 - A manual drawing of the shape of the optic nerve

 Risk Factors for Glaucoma

-There are several risk factors for glaucoma, some depend on the shape of your eye and some depend on genetic factors.
-Those who should get the enhanced screening includes people with:
+There are several risk factors for glaucoma.
+Some of these factors depend on the shape of your eye and some depend on genetic factors.
+These include:

 - Eye pressure over 21